-Using the blue edge of the H$\alpha$ absorption that becomes visible on day 9.9 of 8500 km s$^{-1}$ we can estimate the shock has reached roughly 7.3 $\times$ 10$^{14}$ cm by this date, and would be between 3.2 - 4.3 $\times$ 10$^{14}$ cm between 4.3 and 5.8 days when the bulk of the narrow features disappear.
+Using the blue edge of the H$\alpha$ absorption that becomes visible on day 9.9 of 8500 km s$^{-1}$ we can estimate the shock has reached \a distance of roughly 7.3 $\times$ 10$^{14}$ cm by this date, and it would be between 3.2 - 4.3 $\times$ 10$^{14}$ cm between 4.3 and 5.8 days when the bulk of the narrow features disappear.
 This puts a limit on the extent of the (dense) CSM.
 Using the canonical wind velocity of 50 km s$^{-1}$ would indicate a mass loss event happening 2-3 years prior to explosion.
-If instead we use the 700 km s$^{-1}$ from the edge of the P-Cygni absorption line seen in our 7.7 day spectrum as a wind velocity we have a mass loss event 50-70 days prior, which was not seen as a pre-explosion eruption in archival data.
-This is not entirely unexpected as at distance of 37.7 Mpc, only events brighter than $-13$ to $-14$ mag would be seen by most surveys.
+If instead we use a wind velocity of 700 km s$^{-1}$ measured from the edge of the H$\alpha$ P-Cygni absorption line in the 7.7 day spectrum, this would suggest a mass loss event only 50-70 days prior.
+There was no pre-explosion eruption detected in archival data, which is not entirely unexpected as at distance of 37.7 Mpc, only events brighter than $-13$ to $-14$ mag would be seen by most surveys.
 This is brighter than expected from pre-supernova eruptions of RSGs which would range from -8 $ < M_{r} < $ -10 mag \citep{2022MNRAS.517.1483D,2023ApJ...945..104T,2023arXiv230702539D}.